-You've probably seen this happen: you ask an LLM a question about your company's product docs, and it confidently hallucinates an answer that sounds right but is completely wrong.
-The model doesn't know your docs exist.
-It's generating from its training data, not your data.
+Ask an LLM about your company's return policy and it'll confidently make one up.
+The model doesn't know your docs exist — it's generating from training data, not your data.

 Retrieval-Augmented Generation (RAG) fixes this.
 Instead of hoping the model memorized the right information during training, you fetch the relevant documents first and hand them to the model as context.
 The model generates an answer grounded in your actual data.
 No fine-tuning, no retraining, no waiting weeks for a model update.

-In this tutorial, you'll build a complete RAG pipeline from scratch — twice.
-Once in TypeScript, once in Python.
-No frameworks, no magic abstractions.
-Just embeddings, vector search, and LLM generation wired together so you understand every moving part.
+Here you'll build a complete RAG pipeline from scratch in TypeScript: chunking, embeddings, vector search, and generation.
+No framework abstractions hiding the moving parts — just the raw components wired together so you understand every piece.

 1. Indexing — Take your documents, split them into chunks, convert each chunk into a vector embedding, and store those vectors somewhere searchable.